mtcazzolato/grafeda/README.md

 This work will be presented at the [IEEE 36th International Symposium on Computer Based Medical Systems (CBMS) 2023 - June 22 - 24 - L'Aquila, Italy.](https://2023.cbms-conference.org/)

-## License Agreement and Citation Request:
+## License Agreement and Citation Request

 *GraF-EDA* is available for researchers and data scientists under the GNU General Public License.
 In case of publication and/or public use of the available data and code, as well as any resource derived from it, one should acknowledge its creators by citing **the following paper** (the reference will be updated to its definitive version soon).